Identifying a cyanobacterial gene family that helps control photosynthesis

 “Now we know that cyanobacteria have an enzyme that supports rubisco, we could try making more robust cyanobacteria for industrial applications.”

 This work was primarily funded by the US Department of Energy, Office of Basic Energy Sciences.
-Hero image by Sigal Lechno-Yossef.
+Banner image by Sigal Lechno-Yossef.
 The research project was a collaboration with Brandon Rohnke and the lab of Beronda Montgomery.